walterfreeman/phy211/syllabus-addendum.md

 There may be some students for whom online classes simply don't work out at all.
 Maybe they don't have a safe place to go home to; maybe they don't have a stable internet connection; maybe they don't have anything to access the internet with other than a cellphone.

 We of course will work with **anyone** who brings issues like this to our attention.
-However, to avoid the transition to online classes causing any otherwise good students to fail, and to alleviate folks' anxiety about grades, we will calculate a "pre-Spring Break" grade for everyone.
-Then we will guarantee that:
+However, to avoid the transition to online classes causing any otherwise good students to fail, and to alleviate folks' anxiety about grades, we want to ensure everyone that your grade at the end of the semester won't be too far below your grade before Spring Break.

-* if your pre-Spring Break grade is a B+ or better, then your final grade can't fall more than one letter grade below your grade before Spring Break.
-* if your pre-Spring Break grade is a C, then your final grade is guaranteed to be at least a C.
-* if your pre-Spring Break grade is a C or below, then your final grade will be at least as high as your pre-Spring Break grade.

-In other words, if you were doing very well, we guarantee that you'll still get a high grade; if you were passing before Spring Break, we guarantee that you will pass in the end.
+We don't know exactly how we will do this yet.
+However, we will guarantee that if you were passing before Spring Break, you will pass the class.

 ### 3. Modifications of course components